G-Code Programming

 Use the G91 G-code to configure the task to operate in incremental positioning target mode.
 In this mode, the controller interprets move target positions as being relative to the positions of the axes when the move is started.
 In this mode, the controller sets the Absolute bit of the TaskMode task status item to 0.

 To configure the default target mode of the task, set the DefaultTaskTargetMode Parameter.
 The G90 and G91 G-codes have the same functionality as the SetupTaskTargetMode() AeroScript function.
-For more information, refer to Absolute and Incremental Move Targets.
+For more information, refer to Task Targeting Modes.

 Wait Mode Configuration